oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 **Isn’t that what Data Insights told us?!
 It discovered that without any input from us!**

-While doing manual analysis in the **DATA ANALYSIS** tool, we must actively look at and compare the data for certain hierarchies.
+While doing manual analysis in the **Data Analysis** tool, we must actively look at and compare the data for certain hierarchies.
 There are many combinations, but people use their experience to guide their analysis steps.
-In comparison, **DATA INSIGHTS** is a hands-off approach and it finds patterns without understanding what hierarchies mean.
+In comparison, **Data Insights** is a hands-off approach and it finds patterns without understanding what hierarchies mean.

 We think that both are complimentary to each other and provide valuable